William Contreras Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 15th-ranked team ERA across all league pitching staffs (4.17).
+- The Orioles have the 17th-ranked team ERA across all MLB pitching staffs (4.27).

-- Orioles pitchers combine to surrender 69 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- The Orioles rank 19th in baseball in home runs allowed (72 total, 1.2 per game).

-- The right-hander last pitched on Saturday against the San Francisco Giants, when he went six innings, allowing two earned runs while giving up five hits.
+- His most recent appearance was on Sunday against the San Francisco Giants, when the righty went four innings, surrendering three earned runs while giving up seven hits.

+- The 26-year-old has a 4.12 ERA and 7.7 strikeouts per nine innings in 10 games this season, while giving up a batting average of .269 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.